ezebunandu/weather-api/README.md

 An API for local weather built with FastAPI.

-The service calls the Open Weather API in the background to get weather information.
+The service calls the Open Weather API in the backend to get weather information.